MTRESS/MTRESS/README.md

 The auto-generated documentation can be found on the [GitLab pages](https://mtress-ecosystem.pages.gitlab.dlr.de/mtress).

+## Usage and Tutorials
+Please refer to the examples folder in this repository to get acquainted with building and optimizing energy systems in MTRESS.
+These examples will help you understand the basics and guide you through the process before you start creating your own energy system.

+Please feel free to contact us if you have any questions or need further assistance.
+Contact information can be found below.

 ## Acknowledgements
 The development of Version 2 was funded by the Federal Ministry for Economic Affairs and Energy (BMWi) and the Federal Ministry of Education and Research (BMBF) of Germany